 Counselor/Coordinator of Mental Health Advocacy

-Nick Jenkins received his degree from Southern Illinois University Carbondale and has been at Marquette University for the past 3 years.
-Nick considers himself to be a generalist and feels comfortable working with most mental health concerns and populations although has been focused on working with the college population for the past 6 years.
-Nick attempts to tailor counseling to the individual and uses an integrative approach that combines interpersonal, humanistic, multicultural and cognitive/behavioral counseling strategies.
-As the coordinator for mental health advocacy, Nick facilitates the suicide prevention training on campus, advising the student organization Active Minds and does programming to reduce stigma around mental health concerns at Marquette.
+Nick Jenkins is a counselor who has been with the Marquette University Counseling Center for the past 5 years.
+He received his Master’s Degree in Counseling Psychology from Southern Illinois University Carbondale and his Bachelor’s Degree in Psychology from University of Illinois Urbana-Champaign.
+Having been at several clinical settings including multiple universities, Nick has worked on building a strong knowledge base of college mental health concerns and specializes in addressing issues with anxiety, depression, cultural identity, grief/loss and career/major indecision.
+Nick tailors his counseling to each individual person and uses an integrative approach that combines interpersonal, humanistic, multicultural and cognitive/behavioral counseling strategies.
+As the coordinator for mental health advocacy, Nick facilitates the suicide prevention training on campus, advises the student organization Active Minds and does programming to reduce stigma around mental health concerns at Marquette.
+In addition to mental health advocacy, Nick has a strong social justice focus and is passionate about fighting for the rights of the underserved and underrepresented within Marquette and the Milwaukee community.
+This social justice focus has led him to be the coordinator for the Diversity Advocates program on Marquette’s campus.
 Outside of his time at Marquette, Nick enjoys going to interesting restaurants around Milwaukee and makes the best mac and cheese in counseling center history.

 Brenda Lenz, M.S., L.P.C., S.A.C.

-Associate Director of Clinical Services, Coordinator of Alcohol & Drug Treatment Services
+Associate Director of Clinical Services Coordinator of Alcohol & Drug Treatment Service

 Brenda Lenz is a licensed professional counselor and certified substance abuse counselor.
 She has been at MUCC for 10 years working as therapist, the clinical director and with students with both mental health and substance use issues.
 In addition to college counseling, she has worked in community clinics and in private practice working with college aged students for the past 20 years.
 Brenda has a special interest in working with students who struggle with eating problems, more complicated mental health issues, athletes, and substance use concerns.
 Brenda uses a combination of motivational enhancement, supportive and practical cognitive and behavioral strategies to help students resolve their concerns and meet their personal goals.